highcharts-for-python/highcharts-maps/docs/glossary.rst

     programming and to ensure a consistent interface (standard methods) across multiple classes in your code.

-    In the **Highcharts for Python** toolkit, metaclasses are defined in the :mod:`.metaclasses <highcharts_maps.metaclasses>` module, and most inherit from the :class:`.metaclasses.HighchartsMeta <highcharts_maps.metaclasses.HighchartsMeta>`
+    In the **Highcharts for Python Toolkit**, metaclasses are defined in the :mod:`.metaclasses <highcharts_maps.metaclasses>` module, and most inherit from the :class:`.metaclasses.HighchartsMeta <highcharts_maps.metaclasses.HighchartsMeta>`
     class.